APANet: Adaptive Prototypes Alignment Network for Few-Shot Semantic Segmentation: Experiments

 \subsection{Implementation Details}

 We use a modified version of VGG-16~\cite{vgg}, ResNet-50 or ResNet-101~\cite{resnet} as the backbone for fair comparison with other methods.
-These backbone networks are initialized with ImageNet pre-trained weights and we keep their weights fixed during training.
-Other layers are initialized by the default setting of PyTorch.
+These backbone networks are initialized with ImageNet pre-trained weights and we keep their weights~($\vec \theta_f$) fixed during training.
+Other layers~($\vec \theta_l$) are initialized by the default setting of PyTorch.
 The ResNet we use is the dilated version used in previous work~\cite{pfenet} and the VGG we use is the original version~\cite{vgg}.
-In ResNet and VGG, there are 5 blocks which correspond to 5 different level feature representations.
-We extract pre-trained features from the third and fourth blocks and concatenate them to generate image feature $F^s$ and $F^q$.
+In ResNet and VGG, there are 5 blocks which correspond to 5 different levels of feature representations.
+We extract pre-trained features from the third and fourth blocks and concatenate them to generate image features $F^s$ and $F^q$.
 The high-level prior feature $\bar F^q$ is obtained from the last block.
+Similarly to PFENet, we also use a multi-scale Feature Enrichment Module to incorporate the prior masks to enrich the query features in Eq.~\ref{eq:Xsq} and Eq.~\ref{eq:Xqq}.
 The comparison function $g_\phi$ shares the same parameter in different branches, consisting of a 3$\times$3 convolution and a 1$\times$1 convolution with 2 output channels~(background and foreground).
-We do not use any post-processing step like CRF~\cite{crf}.

 The network is trained on PASCAL-5$^i$ with the initial learning of 0.0025 and the momentum of 0.9 for 200 epochs with 4 pairs of support-query images per batch.
 For COCO-20$^i$, models are trained for 50 epochs with a learning rate of 0.005 and batch size 8.
 We randomly crop 473$\times$473 patches from the processed images as the training samples.
-The $k$-means algorithm iterates 10 rounds to calculate the pseudo mask for the query image.
+The $k$-means algorithm iterates for 10 rounds to calculate the pseudo mask for the query image.
 Data augmentation strategies including normalization, mirror operation and random rotation from -10 to 10 degrees are used.
-Our experiments do not use any post-processing techniques to refine the results.
+Our experiments do not use any post-processing techniques, such as CRF~\cite{crf}, to refine the results.
 All experiments are conducted on NVIDIA Tesla V100 GPUs and Intel Xeon CPU Platinum 8255C.